Malone Golf Club

 - View as map

 F: (028) 9043 1394

-A secluded parkland course situated on 330acres of undiluating wooded parkland.
+A championship parkland course situated on a picturesque estate of circa 330 acres.

-Malone Golf Club is one of Ireland's best parkland courses and it is virtually unknown.
-The club was founded in 1895 and has been part of the sporting and social landscape in Belfast since its inception.
-From its first location at Stranmillis to the current site Ballydrain, the club had welcomed many golfers from all levels including those that simply want to enjoy the surroundings and bar facilities or, as it's called in Ulster, the 'craic'.
+Malone Golf Club is one of Ireland's best parkland courses - it was founded in 1895 and has been part of the sporting and social landscape in Belfast since its inception.
+From its first location at Stranmillis to the current site at Ballydrain, the club has welcomed many golfers from all levels including those that simply want to enjoy the surroundings and bar facilities or, as it's called in Ulster, the 'craic'.

-It's located 5miles south of Belfast, in the lower Lagan valley at Ballydrain, The course gently rolls through 330 acres of immaculately maintained parkland along the River lagan; it was designed by C.K.
-Cotton and associates.
+It is located 5 miles south of Belfast, in the lower Lagan Valley at Ballydrain.
+The course gently rolls through 330 acres of immaculately maintained parkland along the River Lagan and was designed by CK Cotton and Associates.

-From the moment you drive up the tree lined entrance you know you are in a special place and what lies beyond the gates will definately not dissapoint.
+From the moment you drive up the tree lined entrance you know you are in a special place and what lies beyond the gates will definitely not disappoint.

 Malone rightly deserves its place alongside the elite courses in Northern Ireland and any golfing vacation to this area would not be complete without its inclusion.